 This past weekend, I went solo backpacking in the Rincon Mountains, located in Saguaro National Park.
 It was the perfect opportunity to field test the Paleoats meal that TrailFork sent.

-On the first day, I woke up early and hiked 18 miles, with 6,300 feet accumulated elevation gain.
+On the first day, I woke up early and hiked 18 miles, with 6,300 feet accumulated elevation gain to Manning Camp.
 The next morning, I had a 13-mile, 5,300 foot descent on the agenda.
 I needed something robust for breakfast to give me energy and sustenance for the long hike out.

 Not long ago, I tried a Paleo Meals to Go (by Wild Zora Foods) Canyon Chicken Chili and was left hungry and disappointed by the lack of flavor.
 One packet was only 310 calories and contained almost zero fat!